 Innovation Hub For Advanced Applied Materials

-The Michigan Translational Research & Commercialization (MTRAC) program is sponsored by the Michigan Strategic Fund / Michigan Economic Development Corporation and supports collaborative translational research projects led by teams of researchers, and business advisors as needed, working in the area of advanced applied materials.
-The mission of this program is to advance materials-based technologies into commercial development that address poorly met market needs.
+The Michigan Translational Research & Commercialization (MTRAC) program is sponsored by the 21st Century Jobs Fund through the Michigan Strategic Fund and administered by the Michigan Economic Development Corporation (MEDC) to support collaborative translational research projects led by teams of researchers, and business advisors as needed.
+The mission of the MTRAC Innovation Hub at Michigan Tech is to advance materials-based technologies that address poorly met market needs into commercial development.
 Examples of desirable translational research goals and outcomes include achieving specific milestones on the path to commercializing systems, materials, processing technologies, or devices which serve a well-documented market need.
 Proposals may address demonstration projects, prototype development, or process scale up that is necessary to attract follow-on funding from third parties.

 Examples of previously supported technologies include:

 - Nanowires that form a key element in the detection of foodborne pathogens